Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

 # Overview

-## Setup

 The demo has three components: the MQTT broker, the `echo` MQTT client and the RRF MQTT client.
+The MQTT broker runs on the **Demo Router**, the `echo` MQTT client on the **Host PC**, and the RRF MQTT client on the **Duet Board**.

-The RRF MQTT client publishes message sent via `M118` under a topic `topic-duet`.
+The RRF MQTT client publishes message using `M118` under the topic `topic-duet`.
 The `echo` MQTT client is subscribed to this topic, which retransmits the message under the topic `topic-echo`.
-Since the RRF MQTT client in turn is subscribed to this topic, it receives and displays the retransmitted message.
+The RRF MQTT client is, in turn, subscribed to `topic-echo`.
+The RRF MQTT client receives and displays the message under `topic-echo`.

-### Broker

-Broker configuration can be found in [mosquitto.conf](mosquitto.conf).
+MQTT broker configuration can be found in [mosquitto.conf](mosquitto.conf).
 This configuration:
 - disallows anonymous clients, allowing only clients with authentication credentials to connect
 - specifies the password file, [passwords.txt](passwords.txt), whose contents are the allowed client usernames and the corresponding password hashes
 - specifies the MQTT broker port, 1883

-#### Password File

 The clear text contents of the password file [passwords.txt](./passwords.txt) are as follows: